This information explains what to expect before, during, and after your bone marrow aspiration and biopsy procedure.

 - Platelets, which stop you from bleeding and help your wounds heal.

-Your doctor may need to take a sample of your bone marrow in order to see:
+Your healthcare provider may need to take a sample of your bone marrow to see:

 - If there are any cancer cells or scar tissue in your bone marrow.